Wait a minute… you said traditional marketing?

 2. Cross-marketing campaigns

 Cross-marketing campaigns are great way to boost your business without a lot of expensive advertising.
-They can also tie together multiple marketing channels covered in this and other chapters, such as flyers, contests, and more.
+They can also tie together multiple marketing channels, such as flyers, contests, and more.

 What is a cross-marketing campaign?
 Imagine if you have an awesome product that is great by itself, but also ties in well with another product or service that you don’t offer, but another local company may.
 Sometimes the connections are pretty obvious, like a bakery and a café, or a dry cleaner and an alteration service.
 Others might not be, such as a bar and a cab service, or heating/cooling company and a window company.